Scandal & revenge to be be sure, but all fur in photograph is fake.

 ‘Set in the inter-war period, when Europe tried to drink, dance and bonk their cares away, this marvellously lush novel evokes all the spirit of the Jazz Age.The cast of characters are wonderful and Truffle brings all the mad passion of the times to life on the page.
 A fun read.’

-Notes on the writing of the Hotel du Barry
+My notes on the writing of the Hotel du Barry

 When I start writing a story or a novel I usually begin with a single image and in this case it came from reading a non-fiction description of busy, impoverished mothers in the 1930’s – somewhere hot and humid in America – pegging their youngest babies onto the clothesline.
 It kept them out of harm’s way and let them wriggle around freely, enjoying the occasional cool breeze wafting over the landscape.